SAN: Stochastic Average Newton Algorithm for Minimizing Finite Sums: Experimental details in Section and additional experiments

 \subsection{Effect of hyperparameters}

-As we discussed in Section~\ref{sec:exp}, SAN involves neither a prior knowledge of datasets (e.g., $L_{\max}$), nor the hyperparameter tuning, while both SAG~\cite{SAG} and SVRG~\cite{Johnson2013} do require.
-To illustrate this conclusion, under different hyperparameters setting, we measure the performance of the given algorithm by monitoring the number of effective passes of data required to reach below a threshold (e.g., $10^{-4}$ in our case) of $\norm{\nabla f}$.
+As we discussed in Section~\ref{sec:exp}, SAN involves neither prior knowledge of the datasets (e.g., $L_{\max}$), nor the hyperparameter tuning, while both SAG~\citep{SAG} and SVRG~\citep{Johnson2013} do.
+To support this conclusion, under different hyperparameters setting, we measure the performance of the given algorithm by monitoring the number of effective passes over the data required to reach below a threshold (e.g., $10^{-4}$ in our case) of $\norm{\nabla f}$.
 We repeat this procedure $5$ times and report the average results.

 \paragraph*{Grid search for SAN.}